Chen4549/skyfinder_test/README.md

-# Skyfinder Temperature Prediction with Deep Imbalanced Regression (DIR)
+# Skyfinder Temperature Prediction with Deep Imbalanced Regression (DIR) and Multimodal methodologies

 This repository implements a multimodal deep learning approach for temperature regression using the **Skyfinder** dataset.
 By integrating **Deep Imbalanced Regression (DIR)** techniques, this project addresses the performance degradation typically seen at extreme temperature ranges.